-The Rehabilitator filed on May 3, 2023, a motion in the Rehabilitation Court to modify the Court-ordered Moratorium to allow the Rehabilitator to cash out certain CBL small annuities, at a value of \$1334.00 and under that amount.
+The Rehabilitator filed on May 3, 2023, a motion in the Rehabilitation Court to modify the Courtordered Moratorium to allow the Rehabilitator to cash out certain CBL small annuities, at a value of \$1334.00 and under that amount.
 The Court entered an order approving this on July 18, 2023.
-All eligible distributions related to the small annuity cash outs have been processed.
+All eligible distributions related to the small annuity cash outs were processed.